 Biography

-Also enjoying the challenges of new music her credits include soloist in Round for a Plague Year by Ted Rosenthal with the BMI New York Jazz Orchestra at Merkin Hall.
-Additionally she was featured soloist with Randy Sandke and The Bern Festival All Stars in a tribute to Duke Ellington at the Bern Jazz Festival in Bern, Switzerland.
+New music/jazz credits include soloist in Round for a Plague Year by Ted Rosenthal with the BMI New York Jazz Orchestra at Merkin Hall.
+Additionally she was featured soloist with Randy Sandke and The Bern Festival All Stars in a tribute to Duke Ellington at the Bern Jazz Festival in Bern, Switzerland with arrangements by Scott Robinson.

-She holds Masters and Bachelors degrees from The Juilliard School and Northwestern University respectively and currently resides in New York City with her husband, Adam Klein.
+She holds Masters and Bachelors degrees from The Juilliard School and Northwestern University respectively and currently resides in New York City.
+Follow her on Instagram @tamiswartz1, Facebook @tamiswartzpage and on Twitter @t_swartz.

 SELECTED REVIEWS AND ACCOLADES